devarun/bbPress-signature/wp-content/plugins/better-bbpress-signatures/readme.txt

 == Description ==

 This software enables option for adding signature for the members on board of a forum developed using bbPress.
-It has been tested with bbPress 2.2.2 and 2.2.3 relAn answer to that question.eases and works flawlessly.
+It has been tested with bbPress 2.2.2 and 2.2.3 releases and works flawlessly.

 == Installation ==